 When programmers design web sites (comic)

-Posted eight years ago
+Posted nine years ago

 Regular Expression Matching can be Ugly and SlowIf you open the first few pages of O'Reilly's Beautiful Code, you will find a well written chapter by Brian Kernighan (Personal motto: "No, I didn't invent C. Who told you that?").
 The non-C inventing professor describes how a limited form of regular expressions can be implemented elegantly in only a few lines of C code.